Which is better: a winner or a loser.

 We are saying that it is okay to be happy with your fat body.
 We are saying, fuck change and discipline.
 Just be happy in your own skin while you inhale another McDonald’s milkshake and tune into another fucking season of The Kardashians.

 They are winners.
-It is a sad thing for me to write about on a website that is about building icons, but it is true.
+It is a sad thing to write about on a website that is about building icons, but it is true.

 Everyone knows the Kardashians because they are winners.
 Yet, they achieve their pinnacle through the failings and misgivings of teenage girls and boys around the world.
 They exploit losers.